flapjack/flapjack.io/DATA_STRUCTURES.md

 entity_id:ENTITY          (string) -> ENTITY_ID
 entity_tag:TAG               (set) -> ( ENTITY_ID, ENTITY_ID, ... )

-ENTITY_ID is a unique, immutable identifier given to each entity.
-This allows the name of the entity to change (eg a host gets renamed) and synchronisation to not go out of whack.
+ENTITY_ID - a unique, immutable identifier given to each entity.
+This allows the name of the entity
+            to change (eg a host gets renamed) and synchronisation to not go out of whack.
 TAG       - arbitrary tag
 ```

 Note, it may be more sensible to flip ENTITY and ENTITY_ID around so that there's less lookups involved in each notification. (the ID is really only here for matching up when importing new / changed entities.)